Iraqi protesters storm parliament in Baghdad, set up sit-in | Politics

 - Iraq

-Thousands of followers of an influential Shiite cleric breached Iraq's parliament on Saturday, for the second time this week, protesting government formation efforts lead by his rivals, an alliance of Iran-backed groups.
-The alliance called for counter-protests, raising the spectre of civil strife.
+Thousands of followers of an influential Shiite cleric stormed into Iraq's parliament on Saturday, for the second time this week, protesting government formation efforts lead by his rivals, an alliance of Iran-backed groups.

+The alliance showed signs of internal division, with some calling for counter-protests — a development that would raise the spectre of civil strife — while others later urged for dialogue.

-Iraqi security forces initially used tear gas and sound bombs to try to repel the demonstrators and caused several injuries.
+Iraqi security forces initially used tear gas and sound bombs to try to repel the demonstrators, followers of cleric Muqtada al-Sadr.
 Once inside, the protesters declared an open-ended sit-in and claimed they would not disperse until their demands are answered.

-As the numbers inside the parliament swelled, the police backed off.
-An expected parliament session did not take place Saturday and there were no lawmakers in the hall.
-By late afternoon, the Ministry of Health said that about 125 people had been injured in the violence — 100 protesters and 25 members of the security forces.
+As the numbers of protesters swelled, the police backed off.
+An expected parliament session did not take place and no lawmakers were in the hall.
+By late afternoon, the Ministry of Health said about 125 people were injured in the violence — 100 protesters and 25 members of the security forces.

-Earlier in the day and heeding the calls of cleric Muqtada al-Sadr, the demonstrators used ropes and chains to pull down cement barricades leading to the gate of Iraq's heavily fortified Green Zone, which houses government buildings and embassies.
+Earlier in the day and heeding al-Sadr's calls, the demonstrators used ropes and chains to pull down cement barricades leading to the gate of Baghdad's heavily fortified Green Zone, which houses government buildings and embassies.

-Al-Sadr has used his followers as leverage against his rivals and has ordered them to occupy the parliament on previous occasions — in 2016, his followers did the same during the administration of Prime Minister Haidar al-Abadi.
+Al-Sadr has used his followers as leverage against rivals and ordered them to occupy the parliament in the past — as in 2016, during the administration of Prime Minister Haidar al-Abadi.

-Now, with Iraq in the tenth month since the last elections, the political vacuum is shaping up to be the longest since the U.S.-led 2003 invasion to oust Iraqi dictator Saddam Hussein reset the country's political order.
+Now, 10 months since the last elections, the political vacuum is shaping up to be the longest since the U.S.-led 2003 invasion to oust Iraqi dictator Saddam Hussein had reset the country's political order.

-Later Saturday, al-Sadr's rivals in the Coordination Framework — an alliance of Shiite parties backed by Iran and lead by former Prime Minister Nouri al-Maliki — called on its supporters to conduct “peaceful” counter-protests to defend the state, a statement from the group said.
-The call raises fears of possible large-scale street battles and bloodshed, unseen since 2007.
+Al-Sadr's rivals in the Coordination Framework — an alliance of Shiite parties backed by Iran and lead by former Prime Minister Nouri al-Maliki — showed signs of internal divisions later on Saturday.

+At first, the alliance called for “peaceful” counter-protests to defend the state, raising fears of possible street clashes and inter-ethnic violence.

+Later, Hadi al-Amiri, an alliance leader, issued a statement inviting our ''dear brother'' al-Sadr to “a serious dialogue” to find a way out of the impasse.
+Al-Maliki also issued a statement, saying the day's tumultuous events had prompted him to call for dialogue with al-Sadr.

 Al-Maliki is al-Sadr's chief rival and both men are powerful in their own right.

-“The political blocs must sit down and negotiate and reach an understanding for the sake of Iraq and the Iraqis,” he said.
-Al-Kadhimi directed security forces to protect demonstrators and asked them to keep their protest peaceful, according to a statement.
+“The political blocs must sit down and negotiate and reach an understanding for the sake of Iraq and the Iraqis,” he said and ordered security forces to protect demonstrators.

-Shiite leader Ammar al-Hakim — who is allied with the Framework but has announced he would not participate in the next government — echoed the caretaker premier's words and called for both sides to make concessions to avoid “the irreplaceable loss of the homeland.”
-Meanwhile, al-Sadr supporters — many had come not just from Baghdad but other provinces as well in order to stage the sit-in — continued to throng the parliament building, occupying the parliament floor and raising the Iraqi flag and portraits of al-Sadr.
+Shiite leader Ammar al-Hakim — who is allied with the Framework but has announced he would not participate in the next government — echoed al-Kadhimi's words and called for both sides to make concessions to avoid “the irreplaceable loss of the homeland.”
+Throughout the day, al-Sadr supporters — many had come not just from Baghdad but other provinces as well in order to stage the sit-in — continued to throng the parliament building, raising the Iraqi flag and portraits of al-Sadr.
 They chanted against the intrusion of foreign states, a veiled reference to Iran.

-It was the second time in the span of four days that the cleric has ordered his followers to take their cause inside the Green Zone.
-Protesters stormed the parliament building in a similar fashion on Wednesday but left shortly after getting inside, at al-Sadr's command.
+It was the second time in four days that the cleric ordered his followers to take their cause inside the Green Zone.
+On Wednesday, after protesters stormed the parliament in a similar fashion, they left shortly after getting inside, at al-Sadr's command.

-Inside the parliament building as the day unfolded, the defenses of the security forces grew less intense and many were seen sitting and conversing with demonstrators.
+Inside the parliament, as the day unfolded, the defenses of the security forces grew less intense and many were seen sitting and conversing with demonstrators.
 Later, some protesters began moving from the parliament toward the Judicial Council building.

 Many protesters wore black to mark the days leading to Ashura, which commemorates the death of Imam Hussein, the grandson of the Prophet Mohamed and one of Shiite Islam's most important figures.
 Al-Sadr's messaging to his followers has used the important day in Shiite Islam to kindle protests.